ChefDaddyJay/pitch-and-fix-hackathon/Bug-notes.md

 - Footer "Follow us" links are misaligned
 - Layout is entirely non-responsive, breaks on small screen size

-## First commit - "Product and Category images"
+## Commit 1 - "Product and Category images" - 04/24/25

 - Found images for each of the featured products and categories
   - Note: none of the images are mine, and are for demonstration only
 - Added correct `src` to product 4 card in /index.html

+## Commit 2 - "Dummy pages" - 04/28/25

+- Reduced image file sizes
+- Created dummy pages for all links on the home page